kompics/kompact/docs/src/distributed/serialisation.md

 ### Incoming Path

 For any incoming network message the Kompact framework will buffer all data, and once it is complete, it will read out the serialisation id and create a `NetMessage` from it and the remaining buffer.
 It will then send the `NetMessage` directly to the destination component without any further processing.
 This approach is called **lazy deserialisation** and is quite different from most other actor/component frameworks, which tend to deserialise eagerly and then type match later at the destination component.
-However, in Rust this approach is more efficient as it avoids unnecessary heap allocations for the deserialised instance.
+However, in Rust the lazy approach is more efficient as it avoids unnecessary heap allocations for the deserialised instance.

-When the `NetMessage::try_deserialise` function is called on the destination component, the serialisation ids of theem essage and the given `Deserialiser` will be checked and if they match up the `Deserialiser::deserialise(...)` function is called with the message's data.
+When the `NetMessage::try_deserialise` function is called on the destination component, the serialisation ids of the message and the given `Deserialiser` will be checked and if they match up the `Deserialiser::deserialise(...)` function is called with the message's data.
 For custom deserialisers, this method must use the [Buf](https://docs.rs/bytes/latest/bytes/trait.Buf.html) API to implement essentially the inverse path of what the serialisable did before.

 ### Example